Spring Garden Revival

 Brookline Municipal Ordinances for Plant Removal Equipment Operation & Commercial Service Standards

 Brookline regulates plant removal equipment operation to minimize community disruption.
-Permitted hours are typically 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday and holiday restrictions (before 9:00 AM or prohibited).
-Noise is limited to 50-60 dB at property lines, with exceptions for emergency work.
-Commercial operators must register with the Town Clerk, hold Home Improvement Contractor registration (>$1,000), and maintain insurance (1M/2M GL, workers’ comp, environmental liability).
-Safety protocols require traffic control (MUTCD standards), ANSI Z133/OSHA compliance, and public notification 24-48 hours in advance.
-Environmental compliance includes proper material handling, daily cleanup, and waste documentation per MassDEP.
-For code enforcement:
+Permitted hours are typically 7:00 AM-7:00 PM weekdays and 8:00 AM-6:00 PM Saturdays, with Sunday work restricted before 9:00 AM or prohibited except for emergencies.
+Noise is limited to 50-60 dB at property lines in residential zones, with exceptions for emergency work.
+Commercial operators must register with the Town, hold Home Improvement Contractor registration (>$1,000), and maintain insurance (1M/2M GL, workers’ compensation, environmental impairment liability).
+Traffic control, public notification, and right-of-way permits are required for work on public property, coordinated with the Brookline Public Works Department and Brookline Police Department.
+Environmental compliance includes proper material handling, daily cleanup, and waste disposal documentation per MassDEP.
+Herbicide use requires licensed applicators, buffer zones, and weather restrictions.
+For code enforcement and permitting:

 Brookline Code Enforcement & Inspections